Mallcomm

 During the migration, I took the lead in educating the wider team on how to use the software, setting up best practices for Mallcomm with a white label template for all new projects, introducing the design system, and creating shareable templates to encourage adoption across teams.

-There was an immediate improvement with templates reducing design effort by 70% (i.e time taken to produce and handover designs) and reducing the amount of ‘UI defects’ in build (i.e inconsistent typography, sizing, or colours throughout a design).
+There was an immediate improvement felt across the business, with reusable components and templated designs reducing design effort by 70% (i.e time taken to produce and handover designs to development) and reducing the amount of ‘UI defects’ in build (i.e inconsistent typography, sizing, or colours throughout a design).